|Time/Location||Classroom A||Teen Meeting Room||Large Print Room||Apse Conf Room|

 If you want to contribute to the scholarship fund, please write to the same address.

 The Zine Librarian (un)Conference is happening July 27-28 in Pittsburgh, PA.
 Check out the wiki here.

 CALL FOR WORKSHOPS:

-If you are interested in leading a one-hour workshop during the conference, please submit the following information by creating a page for it on this wiki and listing it on the proposals page by Friday, February 28th, 2009:
+If you are interested in leading a one-hour workshop during the conference, please submit the following information by creating a page for your proposal on this wiki and linking to the proposal on this page by Friday, May 27th, 2012 (deadline okay?).

 - The title of your workshop

 - Your name and a very brief biography of all workshop leaders (1-3 sentences each)

 - A brief (100 word) summary of topics you would address